ga-wdi-remote/ruby-hw-ruby-ninja/readme.md

 - Create a While loop that prints every value in ```secondRange``` while x < 50.
 - Using .each multiply every other value in ```firstRange``` by two and push those values into a new Array.
 Print that array to the terminal.
 - Using .map and if/else statements, iterate through ```firstRange``` and change every even value to a string.
 If the value is odd, don't change the value to a string.
 - :dart: Commit -m "8.
-I'm a Ninja Warrior.
-Bow down to me."
+Range skills."

 ## Challenge 9: Sum of Natural Numbers
 If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
 The sum of these multiples is 23.

 Find the sum of all the multiples of 3 or 5 below 1000 using Ruby.

+- :dart: Commit -m "9.
+Loop skills."

-## The Final Challenge: Prime Numbers
+## The Final Challenge.... for Now: Prime Numbers

 Write a method called `check_prime?` that will test whether a number is Prime.
 The method will return true if Prime, false if not.